John Mitchel's Hurling Club: Club reformed in 1990s

 Some years later, the John Mitchel's hurling club folded due to lack of players.
 But in 1990, the club was reformed, and by 1991 they had regained the Warwickshire Senior Hurling crown.
 Soon afterwards an underage section was set up in the club.
 In 2004, the club beat London GAA champions Brothers Pearse to win the club championship of Britain in Ruislip.
 More than 30 years after that victory in New Eltham, the club had again claimed a British championship and this time went on to the All Ireland club quarter final losing out by a point.

 One hurler with the team in their glory days was Billy Collins from Limerick, who remained involved in the club and Warwickshire hurling until his death in 2008.
 He served as chairman of the County Board for over 25 years.
 He also helped develop and maintain Páirc na hÉireann, in Solihull, the county's ground.
-Collins' son, Michael, has also been involved with the club and county and was involved in the management of the county team in the Nicky Rackard Cup and Leinster league.
+The British Junior Hurling Cup is named after him, the "Billy Collins Cup".
+Collins' son, Michael, has also served as County Secretary and County Chairman at various times over the last number of years.

 John Mitchel's regained the club championship of Britain in 2007, once again against Brothers Pearse in Ruislip, after a drawn game in Páirc na hÉireann.
-They retained the crown in Páirc na hÉireann in November 2008 to become the first holders of the Billy Collins Cup, which was donated by the Provincial Council of Britain.